-"hindmost part," c.
-1600, abstracted from rerewarde "rear guard, hindmost part of an army or fleet" (mid-14c.), from Anglo-French rerewarde, Old French rieregarde, from Old French adverb riere "behind" (from Latin retro "back, behind;" see retro-) + Old French garde "guardian" (see guard (n.)).
-Or the word may be a shortened form of arrear (see arrears).
+"hindmost part, the space behind or at the back," c.
+1600, abstracted from rerewarde "rear guard, hindmost part of an army or fleet" (mid-14c.), from Anglo-French rerewarde, Old French rieregarde, from the Old French adverb riere "behind" (from Latin retro "back, behind;" see retro-) + Old French garde "guardian" (see guard (n.)).

 Earliest use often is specifically military, "hindmost body of an army or fleet."
 The English word in many early examples also may be a shortened form of arrear (see arrears), perhaps a misdivision of the arrears.

 As a euphemism for "buttocks" it is attested by 1796.
 As an adverb, "behind," early 15c.
 As an adjective, "hindmost; pertaining to or situated in the rear," c.
 1300, from Old French rere.

 To bring up the rear "come last in order" is from 1640s.
 The naval rank of rear admiral is attested from 1580s, said to be so called from his originally ranking "behind" an admiral proper.
 Rear-view (mirror) is recorded from 1926.
 Rear-supper (c.
 1300) was an old name for "last meal of the day."

 Middle English reren, from Old English ræran "to raise, lift something, cause to rise;" also "to build up, create, set on end; to arouse, excite, stir up," from Proto-Germanic *raizijanau "to raise," causative of *risanan "to rise" (source of Old English risan; see rise (v.)).
 The second -r- is by rhotacism.